 Connect To Sftp

-First step to used sftp is connecting a server.
-As stated before sftp uses ssh protocol and connection will be made to ssh server.
-Authentication done according to the servers ssh connection configuration which generally a username , password authentication.
+The first step to used sftp is connecting a server.
+As stated before sftp uses ssh protocol and a connection will be made to the ssh server.
+Authentication is done according to the servers ssh connection configuration which generally a username, password authentication.

 $ sftp ubu1